Saturdays. August thru end of June.

-Madeleine Dahm is an internationally-respected artist with thirty years of experience working in professional theatre and contemporary dance arts.
-She has worked with some of the world’s leading theatres, performing companies, and training academies, and she has collaborated with renowned innovators in theatre, dance, multi-media, music, and art.
-Madeleine was a professional dancer in England for fifteen years after studying with the legendary Martha Graham.
-Post-Graduate studies at Trinity Laban Conservatoire led to training with theatre pioneer Lloyd Newson after which she began creating her own physical theatre work which was presented in concert venues in Europe, across the UK, and in the USA.
-Recent Credits include: Director and choreographer of Oktoberfest - The Musical: An Almost True Story (premiering August 2016) - Book by Phillip LaZebnik (Disney’s Mulan and Prince of Egypt), and Music by Grammy winning film composer Harold Faltemeyer (Top Gun and Beverley Hills Cop).
-In 2015/16 she was the Movement Director and Choreographer for The House is Black, a multi-media project created by world-renowned vocalist Sussan Deyhim, and Emmy award-winning composer Richard Horowitz.
-She is also currently working with famed LA arts critic and journalist Victoria Looseleaf, to direct the staged play of her novel, Isn’t it Rich.
+Madeleine Dahm is an internationally respected theatre director and choreographer.
+She has worked with some of the world’s leading theatres, performing companies, and training academies, and collaborated with renowned innovators in theater, dance, multi-media, music, and art.
+Madeleine started out as a professional dancer in England after studying with the legendary Martha Graham.
+Post-Graduate studies at Trinity Laban Conservatoire led to training with theatre pioneer Lloyd Newson after which she began creating her own critically acclaimed physical theater works which were presented in concert venues in Europe, across the UK, and in the USA.
+Recent Credits include: Co - Director and Choreographer Salt, with Jon Kellam and the newly formed Italian theatre company Bamsemble, Director and choreographer Oktoberfest - The Musical: An Almost True Story - Book by Phillip LaZebnik (Disney’s Mulan and Prince of Egypt), and Music by Grammy winning film composer Harold Faltermeyer (Top Gun and Beverly Hills Cop).
+Since 2015/16 she has been the Movement Director and Advisor for The House is Black, an installation opera created by world-renowned vocalist Sussan Deyhim, and Emmy award-winning composer Richard Horowitz.
+She is currently working with famed LA arts critic and journalist Victoria Looseleaf, to direct the staged play of her novel, Isn’t it Rich.
 Madeleine is the recipient of a Los Angeles Theatre Guild Award for directing, she is an Associate Member of The Stage Director and Choreographers Society of America, and she is a Founding Member of The British Association of Choreographers.